 Possible values include Active or Canceled.

 Describes the type of alert that triggered on the selected object, and helps you categorize the alerts so that you can assign certain types of alerts to specific system administrators.
-For example, Application, Virtualization/Hypervisor, Hardware, Storage, and Network.
+For example, Application, Virtualization/Hypervisor, Hardware, Storage, Network, Administrative, and Findings.

 Describes additional information about the type of alert that triggered on the selected object, and helps you categorize the alerts to a more detailed level than Alert Type, so that you can assign certain types of alerts to specific system administrators.
 For example, Availability, Performance, Capacity, Compliance, and Configuration.